SimonLupart/disco-conv-splade/README.md

 * Mistral Rewritten Queries on all test sets used as baselines (TopiOCQA, QReCC, TREC CAsT 2020, TREC CAsT 2022, TREC iKAT 2023)

 This code can also be adapted to train DiSCo on QReCC and do inference on the TREC CAsT and iKAT datasets.

+Snippet code for Training, Indexing and Retrieval can be found in `train.sh`, `index.sh` and `retrieve.sh`.

 ## 5. 🙏 Acknowledgments